Chanar Jilipi, Chanar Jilapi, or Chenna Jalebi – whatever you call it, it's delicious!

 - Place the Chana covered with a cloth on a flat surface and place some weight over the Chana for around 30 minutes to separate water from the Chana.

-- Take 4 Tbsp. of Warm milk in a bowl and add Semolina and mix those properly.
+- Take 4 tablespoon of Warm milk in a bowl and add Semolina and mix them properly.

 - Now take the Chana on a plate and start kneading with your hand to make a smooth lump-free paste.

-- Then add Cardamom Powder, Saffron Strands, Milk- Semolina mixture, All Purpose Flour, and Baking Powder to the Chana and start kneading again till your hand felt oily while touching.
+- Then add Cardamom Powder, Saffron Strands, Milk- Semolina mixture, All Purpose Flour, and Baking Powder to the Chana and start kneading again till your hands feel oily while touching.

 - Divide the mixture into 15 Ping-Pong ball-sized portions.